dicebear/dicebear/apps/docs/pages/guides/avatar-library-comparison/index.md

 available in JavaScript, PHP, and Python.
 If that single look is what you want, it is a solid choice.

-DiceBear covers the same languages and adds Rust, Go, and Dart, plus a larger set of styles and more output formats.
+DiceBear covers the same languages and adds Rust, Go, Dart, and C#, plus a larger set of styles and more output formats.
 It is the better fit for variety, while Multiavatar is the one to reach for when you love that specific character look.

 ## DiceBear vs. Jdenticon